-Table 4-7 describes each of the sets of jumpers and how the pins must be shorted ("jumpered") in order to set a specific configuration.
-When a direction (e.g. left verses right) is described, it is with respect to the MIDS4 board oriented as shown in Figure 4-17.
+Table 4-10 describes each of the sets of jumpers and how the pins must be shorted ("jumpered") in order to set a specific configuration.
+When a direction (for example, left verses right) is described, it is with respect to the LVCPU board oriented as shown in Figure 4-17.